 If you see that something is causing a problem, let one of our Committee Members or Volunteers know, and we will take care of it to the best of our ability as quickly as we can.
 If you spot an issue that we have overlooked and know how to fix it, please tell us.
 We are happy to help.

-Before the event: You can report harassment or other Code of Conduct violations by email.
-This address will be continuously monitored by our Committee and our Diversity and Accessibility Officer both prior to and for the duration of GIFCon.
+Before the event: You can report GIFCon Code of Conduct violations by email at GIFCon@glasgow.ac.uk.
+This address will be continuously monitored by our Committee and our Diversity and Accessibility Officer prior to, during, and after GIFCon.

-At the event: If someone has harassed you or breached this Code of Conduct in any way, or if you have witnessed or become aware that harassment or a Code of Conduct breach has taken place, please ask that person or persons to stop – as long as it is safe to do so and if you feel comfortable enough to make the request.
-To help us identify patterns of behaviour and possible repeat offenders, we would be grateful if you would also report the harassment as set out below.
+At the event: If someone has bullied, discriminated, or harassed you, breached this Code of Conduct in any way, or if you have witnessed or become aware that an incident or Code of Conduct breach has taken place, please ask that person or persons to stop – as long as it is safe to do so and if you feel comfortable enough to make the request.
+To help us identify patterns of behaviour, we would be grateful if you would also report the harassment as set out below.